Barley vs Quinoa: Which is Better? A Complete Comparison

 |Zinc||3.1 mg||2.77 mg||2.13 mg|

-However, is barley healthy also?
-Barley is healthy and provides a higher percentage of fiber, vitamin A, thiamin and niacin than quinoa.
-Barley has a better glycemic index and fewer total fats.
+Barley is healthy too and provides a higher percentage of fiber, vitamin A, thiamin and niacin.
+It has a better glycemic index and fewer total fats.

-Hulled barley provides more nutrients than pearled barley.
-Hulled barley is more difficult to find in stores and takes longer to cook.
+Hulled barley provides more nutrients than pearled.
+However, it is more difficult to find in stores and takes longer to cook.

 Pearl barley contains fewer nutrients because its hull and bran have been removed.
 Hulled barley only has the outer hull removed.
-Pearl barley has been partially steamed during production.
+Pearled has been partially steamed during production.

-Whichever one you choose, barley or quinoa, will be a smart decision.
+Whichever one you choose, will be a smart decision.
 In addition, it may depend on your particular goals discussed in the next section.

 Choosing one may depend on your particular goals.
 Let’s examine the common goals and determine which food may be better.

 Weight loss may be the most common goal of all.
-If you want to lose extra pounds from the mid-section, you may ask, which is better for weight loss, barley or quinoa?
+If you want to lose extra pounds from the mid-section, you may ask, which is better for weight loss?

 Barley is better for weight loss than quinoa due to its 4.5% fewer calories and 120% more fiber per 100 grams raw.
-Barley contains 352 calories per 100 grams.
-Quinoa contains 368 calories per 100 grams.
 The more fiber can increase the feeling of fullness.

-Barley has a lower glycemic index than quinoa.
+Barley has a lower glycemic index.
 This combined with more fiber means less blood sugar increases, an increased feeling of fullness and slower digestion.
 This has been associated in some studies helping weight loss.

 Low-carb or Keto Diet

 If your goal is a Keto or low-carb diet then carbohydrates may be your number one concern.
-If you’re on a low-carb diet, you may ask which has more carbohydrates, barley or quinoa?
+If you’re on a low-carb diet, you may ask which has more carbohydrates?

 Quinoa contains 21% less carbohydrates per 100 grams than barley making it better for a low-carb diet.
 Barley contains 77.2 grams of carbohydrates per 100 grams raw.
 Quinoa contains 64.2 grams of carbohydrates per 100 grams raw.

-Another consideration for low-carb diets is the amount of fat and protein.
-Barley provides 1.16 grams of fat and 9.91 grams of protein per 100 grams.
-Quinoa provides 6.07 grams of fat and 14.1 grams of protein.
+Another consideration for low-carb diets is the amount of protein.
+Quinoa provides 14.1 grams of protein.

 If you have celiac disease or choose to consume a gluten free diet, this can make or break your choice.
-Between barley and quinoa, which is gluten free?
+Between the two, which one is gluten free?

 Quinoa is naturally gluten free while barley is not gluten free.
 Therefore, if you require a gluten free diet, quinoa is the choice for you over barley.

-In addition, quinoa can be made into flour and used as a substitute for regular flour in gluten free recipes.
+In addition, it can be made into flour and used as a substitute for regular flour in gluten free recipes.

-My Vitamix blender I use at home can make quinoa, millet, almond, cashew or any nut flour in seconds.
+My Vitamix blender I use at home can make the flour, millet, almond, cashew or any nut flour in seconds.
 Check out my blender review here, Vitamix Venturist V1220 Review.

 If you’re bodybuilding or just have a goal to gain lean muscle mass, there’s a good chance you’re lifting weights at the gym or home.
-Which is better for bodybuilding, barley or quinoa?
+Which is better for bodybuilding?

 Quinoa is better than barley for bodybuilding due to its higher percentage of protein, vitamins and minerals.
-Quinoa provides 14.1 grams of protein per 100 grams raw.
+Quinoa provides 14.1 grams of protein, 42% more, per 100 grams raw.
 Barley provides 9.91 grams of protein per 100 grams raw.

-While barley contains more carbohydrates, quinoa also provides a good amount.
-The carbohydrates quinoa provides help to fuel energy and increase exercise performance when lifting weights and exercising.
+Quinoa also provides a good amount of carbs.
+The carbohydrates help to fuel energy and increase exercise performance when lifting weights and exercising.

 Besides the goals and nutrients, many people choose one food over the other because of its taste.
-Since there are some similarities between the two, many people wonder and ask, does barley and quinoa taste the same?
+Since there are some similarities between the two, many people wonder and ask, do they taste the same?

 Barley and quinoa have a mild, nutty flavor, but barley is malty and nuttier.
-The red or black quinoa may be sweeter than the white quinoa or barley.
-White quinoa is light and fluffy while barley is slightly chewy.
-Red and black quinoa and barley are chewier than white quinoa.
+The red or black quinoa may be sweeter than the white type or barley.
+The white variety is light and fluffy while barley is slightly chewy.
+The red and black types and barley are chewier than white quinoa.

-Barley has a mild, nutty flavor and many people find it similar to brown rice.
+Barley’s taste is mild, nutty flavor and many people find it similar to brown rice.
 Cooked correctly it has a slightly chewy texture.
 If it’s under or overcooked the texture may be gummy.
-Hulled barley is more robust and less tender than pearl barley.
+Hulled is more robust and less tender than pearled.

-I decided to poll my clients, readers and people in food groups I belong to.
-I asked them, do you prefer the taste of barley or quinoa?
+To conduct some original research and get the opinions of real people like you, I decided to poll my clients, readers and people in food groups I belong to.
+I asked them, which one do you prefer the taste of?

 - 47% said they preferred the taste of quinoa.